NateWr/business-profile/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.3 =
+This update fixes a critical bug when trying to add or edit a location's opening hours.

 = 1.1.2 =
 This minor update fixes a few obscure bugs and prevents the [contact-card] shortcode from displaying an unpublished location.
 It also adds Italian and Swedish translations.